opencadc/omm2caom2/README.md

 content, see
 https://github.com/opencadc-metadata-curation/collection2caom2/wiki/config.yml.

-1. In this directory, create a file name test_netrc.
+1. In this directory, create a file name netrc.
 This is the expected .netrc file that will have the credentials required for the caom2repo and data services.
 These credentials allow the user to read, write, and delete CAOM2 observations using caom2repo, and read file header metadata and files